 The debt owed by the fellow subsidiary accrues interest at 10% per annum.
 It is repayable on demand albeit with a stated final repayment date of 31 December 2025.
 The principal amount was advanced to Fence Holdco in September 2016 to finance the purchase of the 'Racing Post' group.
-Other debtors comprise interest receivable on rollover loan notes.
+Other debtors comprise interest receivable on rollover loan notes owed by the fellow subsidiary.